The Piazza Center for Plastic Surgery and Advanced Skin Care

 Breast Augmentation Revision at a Glance

-Procedure: The incisions are usually planned to include the scars from the previous breast surgery.
-Oftentimes, Dr. Piazza will access the breast implant through a previous incision location by performing a scar revision of that incision.
-If a lift is needed to tighten and reposition the breast tissue, Dr. Piazza utilizes short-scar techniques to minimize scars while maximizing the result.
 Sometimes an “internal bra” is needed to provide support to the breast or reduce the chance of capsular contracture recurrence.
 Depending on the patient’s desired result, Dr. Piazza may use fat transfer to enhance the cleavage or correct any asymmetries of the breast.
 Sometimes, he will use drains to remove healing fluid in the early post-surgical timeframe to improve the result.

-Anesthesia: General anesthesia
+General anesthesia

-Procedure length: 2 to 4.5 hours
+2 to 4.5 hours

-Aftercare: The breast incisions will be covered with small white Steri-Strips™.
-The patient will be placed in a soft bra if a breast lift or internal bra procedures is performed.
+The breast incisions will be covered with small white Steri-Strips™.
+The patient will be placed in a soft bra if a breast lift or internal bra procedure is performed.
 Occasionally, the patient will have foam support on the sides of the breast or supportive tape on the skin.
 The patient should have someone at home for the first 24 hours after surgery.
 If needed, professional in-home nursing care can be arranged.

-Recovery: During the first few days after surgery, the patient will experience some breast discomfort and pressure that usually can be controlled with medications that focus on pain and on muscle/chest tightness.
+During the first few days after surgery, the patient will experience some breast discomfort and pressure that usually can be controlled with medications that focus on pain and on muscle/chest tightness.
 Most patients will return to work 1 week after the procedure and resume full activities without restrictions after 6 weeks.
-Bruising around the breast in the areas where the lift or fat transfer was performed usually resolves by 2 weeks.
+Bruising around the breast in the areas where the lift or fat transfer was performed usually resolves in 2 weeks.

 Timeline

-- Surgery
+1. Surgery

-- Day 5 to 7: Steri-Strip removal
+2. Day 5 to 7: Steri-Strip removal

-- Day 6 to 12: Drain removal
+3. Day 6 to 12: Drain removal

-- Day 7 to 10: Return to work and social activities
+4. Day 7 to 10: Return to work and social activities

-- 3 months: 80% healed
+5. 3 months: 80% healed

-- 6 months: 100% healed
+6. 6 months: 100% healed

 After I have a breast augmentation revision procedure, will I need surgery again?

-The goal with this procedure is to correct problems with each breast.
+The goal is to correct problems with each breast.
 Often, I am dealing with a number of complex problems, such as fold asymmetries and breast distortion, which can be very difficult to correct.
 I always tell my patients that they will ultimately have surgery again after having breast implants placed and that there are reasons for short–term re–operation and other reasons for long–term re–operation.
 The most important thing I want my patients to remember is that breasts change with age, just like the rest of the body.
 This is completely normal and expected, and therefore, surgery may be needed in the future.
 To learn more, read The Truth About Breast Implants: 10 Years Later in my blog.

 Will I have to replace my implants at the time of my revision surgery?